bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 Likewise there are PEOPLE PULLING MODERN HUMANITY BACKWARDS.
 YOU KIND OF WIN BY NOT BEING LIKE THEM.

-Nevertheless I believe that **HUMAN POTENTIAL** is almost equally present in different groups, irrespective of geographic, demographic and economic boundaries.
+I believe that **HUMAN POTENTIAL** is almost equally present in different groups, irrespective of geographic, demographic and economic boundaries.

 I am curious about the **NATURE AND PURPOSE OF THE WORLD**.